Ngoguey42/io/README.md

       - Larger networks overfit more but are harder to train (really?).
 Using max-pool in decoder yields less overfited results
       - Different initial seeds rougly yield the same results
       - Hint on how to reach good performances?
+- Find a better pattern than `?signal ?signal ?signal` in `Reactjs`?

 ```
 MNIST js - display